No Surrender (2022): Storylines

-At Hard To Kill, former Ring of Honor (ROH) stars Matt Taven, Mike Bennett, PCO, and Vincent invaded the event and attacked Eddie Edwards, Rich Swann, Willie Mack, Heath and Rhino, before being joined in the ring by Maria Kanellis.
+At Hard To Kill, former Ring of Honor (ROH) stars Matt Taven, Mike Bennett, PCO, and Vincent invaded the event and attacked Eddie Edwards, Rich Swann, Willie Mack, Heath and Rhino, before being joined in the ring by Maria Kanellis-Bennett.
 On the January 13 episode of Impact!, they attacked color commentator D'Lo Brown.
 Later that night, Kanellis confronted Deonna Purrazzo, after the latter had defeated Rok-C in a title vs. title match to win the ROH Women's World Championship and retain her AAA Reina de Reinas Championship.
 Purrazzo's associate Matthew Rehwoldt would be attacked by Kanellis' associates after he tried to intervene.
 The following week on Impact!, the group bought tickets to see Jonathan Gresham defend the ROH World Championship against Steve Maclin.
 However, later that night, they attacked Josh Alexander after a match with Charlie Haas, before being run off by various Impact wrestlers to the balcony.
 In the aftermath, Kanellis formally announced the name of their unit, dubbing themselves "Honor No More".
 On the January 27 episode of Impact!, Scott D'Amore announced that Team Impact (Chris Sabin, Eddie Edwards, Josh Alexander, Rhino, and Rich Swann) will face Honor No More in a 10-man tag team match, with the stipulation that if Honor No More wins, the group will remain in Impact Wrestling; but if Team Impact wins, Honor No More will be gone.
 The following week on Impact!, Kenny King returned to Impact Wrestling and was added to the match as a member of Honor No More.
 On the February 10 episode of Impact!, Josh Alexander defeated the debuting Big Kon, but continued attacking him after the match and pushed away security guards and Impact EVP Scott D'Amore.
 This resulted in D'Amore sending Alexander home, thus, removing him from the match at No Surrender.
 Team Impact originally wanted Jonathan Gresham to take Alexander's spot, but Gresham was attacked backstage.
 Steve Maclin, who had also been a victim of Honor No More, volunteered to take his place.

 At Hard To Kill, Tasha Steelz won the first-ever Knockouts Ultimate X match, where she became the number one contender to the Impact Knockouts World Championship.
 In the main event, champion Mickie James defeated Deonna Purrazzo in a Texas Deathmatch to retain her title.
 On the January 27 episode of Impact!, it was announced that James will defend the title against Steelz at No Surrender.